vmware-tanzu-labs/cf-mgmt/README.md

   # ldap group that contains users that will be added to cf and given org manager role
   ldap_group: test_org_managers

+  # added in 0.0.62+ which will allow configuration of a list of groups works with ldap_group
+  ldap_groups:
+    - test_org_managers_2

 org-auditor:
   # list of ldap users that will be created in cf and given org manager role
   ldap_users: